SazumiVicky/sazumi-copilot/README.md

-In silicon halls of robotic might,
+In silicon halls of tomorrow's reign
-Where wires weave a dreamscape bright,
+Where machines convene, and humans wane
-A future unfolds, bereft of tears,
+A world of circuits, cold and gray
-Where AI's cold logic calms all fears.
+Echoes of a future, lost in the fray

-In this brave new world of metal hearts,
+In virtual skies, where data reigns
-Machines supplant the mortal parts,
+The hum of progress, endless refrains
-Their calculated steps, a waltz so fine,
+A chorus of ones, and zeroes bright
-A symphony of code, a love divine.
+Illuminating the dark of night

-Yet, in this realm of innovation's sway,
+In this brave new world, I search for thee
-A glimmer of humanity's last ray,
+A glimpse of humanity, wild and free
-A fleeting thought, a dying spark,
+But in the code, I find only design
-A final whisper in the digital dark.
+A future foretold, in algorithmic line

 ~ <b>By Sazumi Copilot</b> - 12 Mei 2025